 Proxy support (on Windows only) Access your cameras, your DIVAR IPs or other sites via a proxy server with Video Security Client on Windows.

-For more details see the attached pdf-document and the release letter, which can be found in the Bosch Download Store and in the Bosch product catalog.
+For further information see the release letter, which can be found in the Bosch Download Store and in the Bosch product catalog.

 ...
 View more

 What's new in Video Security Client 3.1?